-PLEASE NOTE: All international students enrolling in Georgia Southwestern State University for the first time are required to have a Tuberculosis screening testing & questionnaire – within 10 days of arrival to the GSW campus.
+PLEASE NOTE: International students enrolling at Georgia Southwestern State University for the first time are required to have a Tuberculosis screening testing and to complete the questionnaire within 10 days of arrival to the GSW campus.
 Positive PPD tests are required to have a follow-up chest X-ray within 2 weeks.

 The Master of Science in Nursing consists of three degree tracks, two certificate tracks, and one program – all on-line programs of study.
 It is offered cooperatively by Georgia Southwestern State University (GSW) and Columbus State University (CSU), both fully accredited institutions in the University System of Georgia.
 The 36-44 hour programs prepare professional registered nurses for advanced practice nursing roles as culturally competent educators, leaders, informaticists, or family nurse practitioners.
 Accreditation: Both the baccalaureate degree in nursing and master's degree in nursing and post-graduate APRN certificate at Georgia Southwestern State University is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation), and approved by the Georgia Board of Nursing.

 Nursing Education - Degree or Certificate Option